How do I apply for Financial Aid?

 After receiving your financial aid information from the

-Dept of Ed, we may require that you submit additional verification documents
+Dept of Ed, we will require that you submit verification documents

 to complete your file.